 Today, most organizations cannot function or compete effectively without computer-based information systems.
 Enterprises often ascribe their productivity improvement, improved customer service or competitive advantage in the marketplace to their information systems (IS).

 The information systems major trains students to function at the intersection of businesses and technology, to design and build the solutions that allow business to effectively leverage information technology.
 It provides a student a solid background in the analysis, design, development and deployment of computer based information systems.
 Students acquire strong technical skills in databases, systems analysis and design, web development, business process modeling, business intelligence tools, telecommunications, and project management, along with problem solving skills through the team-oriented, project-based courses in the program.

-Students in the Information Systems major have the world open to them with regards to Professional Experiences.
-We have students working at Disney recommending installation of new sensors for data tracking and improved customer experience.
-We have others at GE Aircraft who walk through jet engines to evaluate safe and appropriate placement of systems.
-We also have students working for Fifth Third Bank, Kroger, and 84.51° on teams that create the applications that allow companies to better interact with their customers.
-Information Systems students use their classroom experiences to bring technology to aid business.
+Students in the Information Systems major have a wide range of options for professional experience.
+Our students work at Disney recommending new sensors for data tracking and improved customer experience.
+Others work at GE Aircraft, walking through jet engines to evaluate safe and appropriate placement of systems.
+We also have students working for Fifth Third Bank, Kroger, and 84.51° creating applications that allow companies to better interact with their customers.
+Information Systems students apply their classroom experiences to help technology aid business.

 Possible careers for Information Systems students include project management, Scrum leadership, leadership programs for fast-tracking management positions, design and development, database administration, social media management, and business analytics positions.